scale-it/algo-builder/docs/guide/execute-transaction.md

 console.log("txn1 information: ", receipts[2]);
 ```

-Below examples demonstrates, how to perform application call using `ExecParam` and `WebMode`.
+Below we demonstrate how to perform application call using `ExecParam` and `WebMode`:

 ```js
 appCall = () => {